Riley Festival Opening Ceremonies held in Entertainment Tent!

 In June 1971, the bank sponsored a free 100th anniversary concert of the Indianapolis Symphony Pops Orchestra.
 We continued this tradition each year through 1986.
 In 1987, the first “Entertainment on the Plaza” season was launched, bringing a different performance each Friday evening through June, July and August.
 The event was held on the newly constructed Hancock County Courthouse Plaza, hence the series name.

-Entertainment on the Plaza continues and each summer eight performances are held, free to the public, in downtown Greenfield, IN on the Hancock County Courthouse south lawn (located at the corner of US 40 and SR 9) and City of Greenfield Plaza (located on SR 9).
-Beginning the first Friday in June and continuing eight consecutive Fridays, the event draws over 12,000 people each summer.
+Entertainment on the Plaza continues each summer with performances, free to the public, in downtown Greenfield, IN on the Hancock County Courthouse south lawn (located at the corner of US 40 and SR 9) and City of Greenfield Plaza (located on SR 9).
+The concert series draws over 12,000 people each summer.
 EXCEPTION: If Independence Day falls on a Friday, the performance will be held on the Thursday evening before the holiday.

 Greenfield Banking Company serves as the sole corporate sponsor to provide a non-commercial environment for the concerts.
 The concert series is held with the cooperation of the City of Greenfield and the Hancock County Commissioners.

 Relax in a non-commercial setting in historic downtown Greenfield on the City Plaza and South lawn of the Hancock County Courthouse.
-Join family and friends and enjoy eight free concerts chosen to appeal to all ages and interests.
+Join family and friends and enjoy performances chosen to appeal to all ages and interests.

 Greenfield Banking Company began sponsoring Community Shred Days in 2008 to help you protect your identity.
 Free on-site shredding services, on specific dates and branch locations throughout the year, provide the public with an opportunity to bring their important paper documents for shredding.
 The community service has been well received with large attendance.